eobrien2002/HackTheGlobe23/README.md

 Intents --> The predefined responses for the chatbot, Feel free to add

 Chatbot --> Contains files to run the chatbot interface locally.
-Note, please move the `telehealth_chatbot.h5` file into the backend folder.
+Note, please move the `telehealth_chatbot.h5` file into the backend folder once it is created.